boostorg/redis/doc/on-the-costs-of-async-abstractions.md

      `try_send_via_dispatch` for a more aggressive optimization).

-  3. Coalescing of individual requests into a single payload to reduce the number of necessary writes on the socket,this is only possible because Redis supports pipelining (good protocols help!).
+  3. Coalescing of individual requests into a single payload to reduce the number of necessary writes on the socket, this is only possible because Redis supports pipelining (good protocols help!).